The introduction of the Terms and conditions of visiting the National Maritime Museum in Gdańsk

 - professional photography and filming – it is possible to take pictures and movies for private use free of charge, without the use of a flash or a tripod;

-- The Director of the Museum may indicate exhibitions or parts of them that are strictly forbidden to be photographed or filmed;
+- the Director of the Museum may indicate exhibitions or parts of them that are strictly forbidden to be photographed or filmed;

 - professional photography and filming require the special acceptance of the Museum Director;